SurenBono/cc/README.md

   Alternative P2E ( Play2Earn )
-  example: Telegram TON Platform p/s : Higher scam risk & failure of Token generation & legitimacy of something like meme fart or shit coins.. keep diversifying your efforts .. fail safe low risk high stake strategy & opt for no lambos
+  example: Telegram TON Platform p/s : Higher scam risk & failure of Token generation & legitimacy of something like meme fart or shit coins.. keep diversifying your efforts .. fail safe low risk high stake strategy & opt for no lambos ...
+DYOR
+  ..nobody can help you as good as your ownself...

   ![](pic/TelegramGaming.jpg)

 Goals : Capture the flag of humanity..
-Next : Complete World Coin (WLD) registration with a retinal scan verification.. we are not a Bot!
+Next : Complete World Coin (WLD) registration with a retinal scan verification.. we are not a roBot!

 ![TheFlagOfHumanity](pic/TheFlagOfHumanity.jpg)
 The Flag Of Humanity,